jasonewall/hex/hex_repo/README.md

     NOTE: As of now I still haven't figured out how I'm going to declare custom mapping of fields to columns.

-### All queries should be able to be queried by JILL

-This is a sister project of [thejayvm/jill](https://github.com/thejayvm/jill).
-The idea behind that project is a Java written query language for querying [java.util.Collection](http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html) instances.
-All of the results of querying in HexRepo implement a construct from JILL in some form or fashion.

 ### All queries should implement the `Stream` interfaces from Java 8